Chiranjeevi Sarja: Career

-Personal life
+Personal life and death

 In October 2017, he was engaged to actress Meghana Raj.
 They got married in a Christian ceremony on 30 April 2018, followed by a traditional Hindu wedding ceremony on 2 May 2018 at Palace Grounds.
 At the time of his death, they were expecting their first child.
 Their son was born on 22 October 2020, four months after his death.

-Death

 On 6 June 2020, Sarja suffered convulsions and complained of breathlessness.
 The following day, he developed chest pain and collapsed around 1:10 p.m.
 (IST).
 He was taken to a private hospital in Jayanagar in "an unresponsive state"; the doctors declared him dead at 3:48 p.m.
 (IST), citing cardiac arrest as the cause of death.
 Sarja's body was laid in repose at his residence in Basavanagudi where actors, politicians and fans visited to pay their respects.
 His funeral was held on 8 June at Dhruva Sarja's farmhouse on Kanakapura Road.